DTrXuan/my_cv/index.md

 **Responsiblity**

- Research and Develop the PLC wireless control device -The module which can control and log data from PLC via the internet (prototype version): write firmware for ESP8266 and Stm32f103 (C language).
+- Research and Develop the PLC wireless control device -The module which can control and log data from PLC via the internet (prototype version):
+- write firmware for ESP8266 and Stm32f103 (C language).
- **Tool/skill**: Altium Designer, Arduino IDE, STM32 Cube.
+- **Tool/skill**: Altium Designer, Arduino IDE
 ---

 ## EDUCATION